combine/universal-react-redux/README.md

 ## Redux Devtools

 This project supports the awesome [Redux Devtools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
-Install the
-Chrome or Firefox extension and it should just work.
+Install the Chrome or Firefox extension and it should just work.

 ## Pre-fetching Data for Server Side Rendering (SSR)

 When rendering components on the server, you'll find that you may need to fetch some data before it can be rendered.
-The [server code](server/server.js) looks for a `fetchData` method on the container component and its child components, then executes all of them and only renders after the promises have all been resolved.
+The [component renderer](server/renderer/handler.js) looks for a `fetchData` method on the container component and its child components, then executes all of them and only renders after the promises have all been resolved.

 ```
 //  As an ES6 class